 In practice, of course, there is a lot more involved, but that is the essence of it.

 The beauty of affiliate marketing is that it costs practically nothing to get started (that was huge for us).
 All you need physically is a computer and an internet connection.
 You will also need a website, hosting for that website and a little bit of training as you get started but there are programs available that will provide all that for as little as $29.00 per month.
 The only other thing you will need is patience because affiliate marketing is not a get-rich-quick scheme.
 It takes time for your website to gain authority and attract the visitors (traffic) who are going to buy the products you are advertising there.

 So that’s what we do now, and we love it.
-We have an apartment overlooking the Pacific ocean in Manta and our days are spent researching products, writing, and working on our website.
+We live on the island Cozumel, off the Caribbean coast of Mexico, and our days are spent researching products, writing, and working on our website.